gavin-ho1/canvas-gpa-calculator/README.md

 3. Enable dev mode, then select the button labeled "Load unpacked"
 4. Select the unzipped file directory and then run in any `instructure.com` subdomain, must be the grades section of an individual course
    - For example: `https://school.instructure.com/courses/1334/grades`
+Should work for other chromium based browsers, but double check on installation - this has only been tested in chrome